Updated: Feb 17

 MAKING THE BASE

 Warm half the olive oil in a pot over a medium heat.
 Once the oil is shimmering add the onion, stir often until the onion has softened and turns translucent.
 It takes approximately 5 minutes.

 Add the celery, carrot and the diced tomatoes, cooking for a few more minutes.
 Stir frequently to enhance the flavour.

-Turn the flame on again and bring to the boil.
+Add the cold broth and the lentils to the pot.
+Bring to the boil.
 Cover with a lid and reduce the heat to maintain a gentle simmer.

 Cook for 45 to 60 minutes until lentils are tender.
+Season with salt and pepper.
 Avoid stirring the lentils for the first 30 minutes, instead gently move the pot in a circular way if you are worried that they may stick to the bottom.

-When cooked, taste, adjust and season with more salt and pepper.
+When cooked, taste and season with more salt and pepper, if needed.

 Leftovers can keep refrigerated for about 2 days or frozen for several months.